dodona-edu/dolos/docs/guide/languages.md

 ### Install the parser

-Just like we installed Dolos itself, we can install a new parser using `npm` or `yarn`:
+Install a Tree-sitter parser for a specific programming language using `npm` or `yarn`:
 ```shell
 npm install -g tree-sitter-rust@0.19
 ```